markijzerman/MAPLAB_soundtools/README.md

 When Init is pressed, sends out extensive analysis  data (on PE_CreateInputs) from the track it is placed on.
 Uses Tristan Jehan's Analyzer~ external.
 Pretty CPU intensive, and can be quite buggy.
 So use only if you really need that brightness, noisiness, attack, etc. data!

+NOTE!!!
+The Advanced analysis uses the fftw3.dll external under Windows, which is included.
+This should be placed in your Max folder.

 You can place this module on multiple tracks, but beware:
 *warning* be sure NOT to change the name of the track after the module is placed.
 It will NOT work anymore when you save and load your file in Ableton.